 google-chrome --version

-This installation automatically creates /etc/yum.repos.d/google-chrome.repo, which configures your system to receive future Chrome updates through standard dnf upgrade commands.
+The installation automatically creates /etc/yum.repos.d/google-chrome.repo, which configures your system to receive future Chrome updates through standard dnf upgrade commands.
+You do not need to manually configure anything for updates.

 Alternative: Create Repository File Manually